rohan-ap/openvalue-tekton-cicd-talk/README.md

 ## Prerequisites
 - A Kubernetes cluster on Google Cloud Platform
+- Enable Artifact Registry on Google Cloud Platform and create a Docker registry
 - Be authenticated via gcloud and kubectl
 - A Slack workspace and app with incoming webhook URL
 ### Tools required